explysm/YikeGames/readme.md

 Further instructions on setting up and running the application will be provided here.

-## Contributing

-We welcome contributions!
-Please refer to our contribution guidelines for more information.

 ## License

-This project is licensed under [License Name].
-See the `LICENSE` file for details.
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.